Mrs. Lindon and Beyond the Veil

 The truth about the man who sleeps beside

 Her here.
-This turns you into a mirage,
+This makes you lesser, a mirage

 At best, especially when he has pried